hsnks100/direlera-rs/README.md

-# Direlera-rs
+# direlera-rs

-**Direlera-rs** is a Rust-based server that uses the Kaillera protocol to facilitate online multiplayer for emulators.
+**direlera-rs** is a Rust-based server that uses the Kaillera protocol to facilitate online multiplayer for emulators.

 > ⚠️ **Experimental Project**: This is an early-stage experimental project.
 Stability and user experience have not been thoroughly tested or optimized yet.
 Use at your own risk.